Flying Abroad – Accidents on Board a Plane9 Aug 2019 | Magdalena Knez

 Each year there are around 50 million flight journeys globally, comprising commercial, private, military and business flights.
 As with any other mode of transport, flight accidents do occur.
-The most devastating flight accident is of course a crash, which often results in fatality.
-In 2018 there were a total of 15 fatal airline accidents, resulting in 556 deaths.
-Despite these figures it has been shown that more than half of the passengers who are involved in plane crashes actually survive.
-While one death is one too many, when compared to the number of flights taken each year, the risk of dying due to a plane crash remains very small.
+The most devastating flight accident is a crash, which often results in a fatality.
+In 2022 there were five fatal airline accidents, resulting in 158 deaths.
+Despite these figures, it has been shown that more than half of the passengers who are involved in plane crashes survive.
+While one death is one too many when compared to the number of flights taken each year, the risk of dying due to a plane crash remains very small.

 Non-fatal flight accidents

-While flight crashes result in headline worthy numbers of deaths, there are other types of flight accident that can happen to individual travellers and which are more likely to occur than a fatal plane crash.
-A flight accident occurs when a traveller sustains an injury on board a plane or when embarking or disembarking a plane.
+While flight crashes result in headline-worthy deaths, other flight accidents can happen to individual travellers and are more likely to occur than fatal plane crashes.
+A flight accident occurs when a traveller sustains an injury on board a plane or embarking or disembarking a plane.

-According to the Convention on International Civil Aviation, a passenger is counted as being under the care of the aeroplane from the time of boarding, until the time the plane is disembarked.
+According to the Convention on International Civil Aviation, a passenger is counted as being under the care of the aeroplane from boarding until the time the plane is disembarked.

 There are myriad ways of suffering a non-fatal injury during a flight.
-While these types of accident are less likely to make headlines, they can still have a significant impact on the sufferer.
+While these accidents are less likely to make headlines, they can still significantly impact the sufferer.
 Here are just four real-life examples.

 - Severe turbulence can result in injury.
 This month, an Air Canada flight from Vancouver to Sydney experienced heavy turbulence.
-Those people who were not buckled into their seats, were thrown towards the ceiling, causing head and neck injuries.
+Those not buckled into their seats were thrown towards the ceiling, causing head and neck injuries.
 One passenger said, ‘Lots of people hit the ceiling, lots of screaming’.
-At least 35 of the 269 passengers were injured and of these 9 sustained serious injuries.
+At least 35 of the 269 passengers were injured, and 9 sustained serious injuries.

 - Slipping on an air stair when boarding the aircraft or leaving the aircraft.